EhsanTamandeh/PolyGenNet-/README.md

    Gene to Protein ID: Convert gene symbols (like BRCA1) to corresponding UniProt or Ensembl IDs.
    Microarray Probes to Gene Symbols: Map probe IDs from microarray data to gene names for further analysis.

-   to install the "g:Profiler" package in R enter:
+   To install the "g:Profiler" package in R enter:
    ```bash
    install.packages("gprofiler2")
    ```